dyer234/pywinsparkle/README.md

 Wheels are built for python 2.7, 3.4 (64bit), and 3.5 (32bit).
 I'll be working on getting more uniform wheel coverage soon.

+Note: If you are using one of the above versions and the version is listed on pypi at: https://pypi.python.org/pypi?:action=display&name=pywinsparkle

+Consider upgrading pip with `pip install --upgrade pip`

 Usage
 =====